Meet

 Mara Ruffin Blackmon is a dedicated community advocate and public servant who believes effective leadership starts with being present and engaged.

-Mara Ruffin Blackmon is a lifelong Jefferson County resident, business owner, and community leader who has spent her career building opportunities for families, supporting young people, and strengthening neighborhoods across District 57.
+Mara Ruffin Blackmon is a lifelong Jefferson County resident, nurse, business owner, and community leader dedicated to strengthening families and expanding opportunities across District 57.

 In 2015, Mara founded the Latch & Live Foundation to help rebuild lives and support families facing homelessness and economic hardship.
-Under her leadership, the foundation has provided food, housing assistance, educational support, and community programming, including the establishment of the House of Hope in Bessemer.
-Her work has shown her that lasting change comes from stable systems — not one-time fixes.
+Through the foundation, she has provided food, housing assistance, educational support, and community programming, including the creation of the House of Hope in Bessemer.
+Her work has reinforced her belief that lasting change comes from strong, stable systems that support people before they reach a crisis.